Building a Human‑in‑the‑Loop Editor with LangGraph¶

 pass

-2. Annotated[..., operator.add] defines merge semantics: if multiple nodes add comments, they append in the shared state.
+- Annotated[..., operator.add] defines merge semantics, meaning that if multiple nodes add comments, they are appended in the shared state.

 class AppState(TypedDict):